kokkos/kokkos-core-wiki/docs/source/API/core/policies/RangePolicy.rst

    Default Constructor uninitialized policy.

 .. cppkokkos:function:: template<class ...
-InitArgs> RangePolicy(const int64_t& begin, const int64_t& end, const InitArgs ... init_args)
+InitArgs> RangePolicy(int64_t begin, int64_t end, InitArgs ... init_args)

    Provide a start and end index as well as optional arguments to control certain behavior (see below).

 .. cppkokkos:function:: template<class ...
-InitArgs> RangePolicy(const ExecutionSpace& space, const int64_t& begin, const int64_t& end, const InitArgs ... init_args)
+InitArgs> RangePolicy(const ExecutionSpace& space, int64_t begin, int64_t end, InitArgs ... init_args)

    Provide a start and end index and an ``ExecutionSpace`` instance to use as the execution resource, as well as optional arguments to control certain behavior (see below).